garret1317/yt-dlp-rajiko/README.md

 You can also download from search pages.
 If, for example, you want to download all available episodes of JET STREAM on Tokyo FM, [search for jet stream and set 地域 to
 東京](https://radiko.jp/#!/search/live?key=jet%20stream&filter=&start_day=&end_day=&region_id=&area_id=JP13&cul_area_id=JP13&page_idx=0). yt-dlp the url, and it'll download every result.

+Tracklists can be embedded as chapters for timefree programmes.
+The accuracy of the timestamps varies - it depends on what the stations provide.
+The duration/end time of the song is not provided at all, so you may get very long chapters if there's a big gap between songs.

 The authentication code is based heavily on [the work of jackyzy823](https://github.com/jackyzy823/rajiko/), which is where the name of the plugin comes from.
 It also borrows bits from [Lesmiscore's extractor](https://github.com/yt-dlp/yt-dlp/blob/d1795f4a6af99c976c9d3ea2dabe5cf4f8965d3c/yt_dlp/extractor/radiko.py) from yt-dlp proper.